What types of providers are eligible for credentialing?

 - Paramount Health Options, Cedar Rapids, IA

-- Sanford Health System, Sioux Falls, SD
+- Sanford Health, Sioux Falls, SD

 - University of Iowa Hospital/Clinics, Iowa City, IA

-- University Physicians, Denver, CO
+- University of Colorado Medicine/CU Medicine, Denver, CO

 What are practitioners' contracting options (individual, group, etc.)?